LauferVA/EntrezMetadataTools/README.md

     - XML parser capable of serial flattening of compound nested XML structures.
     - XML parser capable of handling broken / incorrect XML formatted files of certain kinds.

-2 tasks remain before versioning as 1.0:
-1. Add Data Integration across multiple queries run using ObtainEntrezMetadata.py3.
-This will be with IntegrateEntrezMetadata.py3.
-2. Add prioritization script to be able to deliver to Matt rank-ordered studies that are recommended.

-Once the script provides helpful prioritization of studies, version as 1.0.

 ############## Notes pertaining to Data Merging